GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: Evaluation Strategy

 \subsection{Correctness Evaluation (ACS \& PCS)}

-The first two dimensions both evaluate MLLMs' solution correctness, employing the Answer Correctness Score (ACS) and the stricter Process Correctness Score (PCS).
-ACS only verifies final answer accuracy, while PCS requires both correct answers and error-free solution processes.
+The first two dimensions both evaluate MLLMs' solution correctness, employing the Answer Correctness Score (ACS) alongside our novel and stricter Process Correctness Score (PCS).
+While ACS checks only the final answer, PCS mandates correct reasoning.
+To facilitate the independent evaluation of these two components, we require MLLMs to output step-by-step reasoning and the summarized final answer in JSON format, with the format validity ensured through manual review.